mdsimpson/swcampaign/docs/views.md

 property address.
 The form then gives fields:

 * A checkbox list of owners for that property and "Other."
 Zero, one or many boxes can be checked.
-    * The view indicates if the owner has voted already
+    * The view indicates if the owner has already signed the consent form
 * An interaction type checkox including options: (zero or more may be selected)
     * Spoke to homeowner(s)
-    * Spoke to other occupant
+    * Spoke to another occupant
     * Left a flyer
 * An optional "Notes" text field